-[†] Judson HF (1996).
+&lt;sup>† Judson HF (1996).
 The Eighth Day of Creation.
 Cold Spring Harbor, p.299.

 SQ28.
 If it's so easy, then you do it!
-Without considering Fig. 5, rearrange the order of the mutants shown in Fig. 4 to find an order that observes the contiguity rule.
-It is too much work to do this completely by hand, so I've provided a computer program (Benzer.exe; see unit web page) that will instantaneously move mutants around according to your wishes.
+Without considering Benzer's Fig. 5, rearrange the order of the mutants shown in Fig. 4 to find an order that observes the contiguity rule.
+It is too much work to do this completely by hand, so I've provided a computer program to do the drudge work (see Analysis Tool on the calendar or DNA unit page).
+It will instantaneously move mutants around according to your wishes.
 At first, you may have no idea what to move, but after some playing around, you should get the hang of it.
 Use the program to find an order different from that of Fig. 5.
 How do you reconcile your order with that of Fig. 5?